SkylineCommunications/dataminer-docs/connector-help/connector_help/Evertz_7780TSM.md

 - **Send Trap** (used to decide if a trap must be sent)
 - **Fault Present**

-The first three tables each have a togglebutton to enable or disable the polling of the table.
+The first three tables each have a toggle button to enable or disable the polling of the table.
 A pop-up page with the **Priority Error Monitor Table** will be displayed after the user presses the '**Alarm Configuration..**' button.

 ### Error Monitoring